 On days of high solar irradiance, barometric pressure in the valleys of the Alps becomes low relative to the Alpine foreland due to enhanced heating up of the valley air.

-This horizontal pressure difference forces air during day time to flow from the foreland plains towards the Alps mountains, where it rises convectively.
-The diurnal counter flow from mountain to foreland occurs in higher altitudes.
+This horizontal pressure difference forces air during day time to flow from the foreland plains towards the mountains of the Alps, where it rises convectively.
+The diurnal counter flow from mountain to foreland occurs at higher altitudes.
 For dynamical reasons, it causes a subsidence over the foreland with typically cloud free skies.
-During night time, stronger cooling in the valleys leads to higher barometric pressure in the valleys, resulting in an outflow of air towards the foreland plains (Whiteman and Bian, 1998, 2000).
+During night time, stronger cooling in the valleys leads to higher barometric pressure in the valleys, resulting in an outflow of air towards the foreland plains (Whiteman and Bian, 1998; Whiteman, 2000).

-- The influence of thermally driven wind systems in the area of the SALSA experiment, was intensively investigated by Lugauer and Winkler (2005).
+The influence of thermally driven wind systems in the area of the SALSA experiment was intensively investigated by Lugauer and Winkler (2005).
 The diurnal oscillation of the wind direction, caused by the heating and cooling of the Alps, was found to affect the Alpine foreland up to 100 km to the north with a vertical extent of 1 km at the Alpine margin.
-From 340 days with strong irradiation (out of 5 yr), Lugauer and Winkler - (2005) calculated mean diurnal cycles of horizontal wind speed, west-east and southnorth wind components and the persistence of wind direction at the Hohenpeissenberg summit.
+From 340 days with strong irradiation (out of 5 years), Lugauer and Winkler (2005) calculated mean diurnal cycles of horizontal wind speed, west-east and south-north wind components and the persistence of wind direction at the Hohenpeissenberg summit.

-The comparison of the mean diurnal cycles from Lugauer and Winkler (2005) with mean diurnal cycles from the SALSA experiment (Fig. 3), reveals a striking similarity, although our results are only based on 3 days.
+The comparison of the mean diurnal cycles from Lugauer and Winkler (2005) with mean diurnal cycles from the SALSA experiment (Fig. 3) reveals a striking similarity, although our results are only based on 3 days.
 Nevertheless, for these 3 days, we can assume that a similar flow regime, the Alpine Pumping, was dominating the experimental site.
-Additionally, in accordance with Lugauer and Winkler (2005), Fig. 5a shows a slight delay of the wind direction change in higher altitudes compared to the surface layer, caused by the typical speed at which this circulation system develops.

-- A fast change of wind direction, especially when it comes close to a flow reversal, always implies a period of low to zero wind speed.
-With the Alpine Pumping starting to affect the TOP station (indicated by the South-North wind component (V) changing from positive to negative values), such calm situations were associated.
-They lasted from some minutes up to more than half an hour.
-This is noteworthy, as low horizontal - 25 wind speeds can trigger some of the processes discussed in the following (i.e. free convection).
+Additionally, in accordance with Lugauer and Winkler (2005), a slight delay of the wind direction change in higher altitudes occurred compared to the surface layer (Fig. 5a).
+This was in agreement with the typical speed at which this circulation system develops.
+A fast change of wind direction, especially when it comes close to a flow reversal, always implies a period of low to zero wind speed.
+With the Alpine Pumping starting to affect the TOP station (indicated by the South-North wind component (V) changing from positive to negative values), such calm conditions were found.
+They lasted from a few minutes up to more than half an hour.
+This is noteworthy, as low horizontal wind speeds can trigger some of the processes discussed in the following (i.e. free convection).